runtimeverification/proof-checker/Performance.md

 | transfer-task-specific          |              11.678 |                784.11 |          |
 | transfer-simple-compressed-goal |              91.160 |              7188.792 |          |
 | transfer-batch-1k-goal          |                ∞    |                     ∞ |          |

+***For the RISC Zero $PI^2$ implementation, we have the main implementation defined [here](https://github.com/runtimeverification/proof-checker/tree/main/risc0/pi2) and the inputs defined [here](https://github.com/runtimeverification/proof-checker/tree/main/proofs/translated).
+The inputs are split into three files: `*-gamma`, `*-claim`, and `*-proof`.
+Ultimately, we expect that all $PI^2$ implementations will support an unique binary input format, and therefore, all implementations will share these same inputs and have only one main implementation.

+****For the zkLLVM $PI^2$ implementation, we have the main implementation defined [here](https://github.com/runtimeverification/proof-checker/tree/main/zkllvm/src) and the inputs defined [here](https://github.com/runtimeverification/proof-checker/tree/main/zkllvm/inputs).
+The inputs are split and encoded into three arrays on each file to match the input requirements of the zkLLVM implementation.